arbhadra/turn-off-windows-defender-permanently/README.md

 ## How?

 Just download and `run the .reg file as administrator`.
+[Tutorial!](https://www.tenforums.com/tutorials/5918-how-turn-off-microsoft-defender-antivirus-windows-10-a.html)

 ## How to undo?

-Idk sheesh, google it or something.
+Idk sheesh, google it or check the tutorial or something.
 >THERE IS NO GOING BACK!

 But you don't have any reasons to go back, do you?